demchenko/scrobble/README.md

 # Scrobble App

-A simple app that utilises cookies and saves/reads user's fave tracks to it.
+A simple app that utilises cookies and saves/reads user's fave tracks to/from it.

 ### Main objectives